-- (iv) Estimated building square footage.
+(iv) Estimated building square footage.
 A summary of total maximum proposed square footage by building is presented in Table III-A on page 42.
-This requirement is met. - (v) Overall maximum lot coverage.
+This requirement is met.

+(v) Overall maximum lot coverage.
 The cumulative lot coverage at full build-out is summarized in Table III-A on page 68.
-This requirement is met. - (vi) Open/green spaces, location and proposed activities.
+This requirement is met.

+(vi) Open/green spaces, location and proposed activities.
 A conceptual landscaping diagram at full build out is provided in Figure III-M, which illustrates potential locations of various landscape elements.
-The total pervious space on the campus at full buildout is summarized in Table III-J. This requirement is met. - (vii) Vehicular and pedestrian access points and throughways.
+The total pervious space on the campus at full buildout is summarized in Table III-J. This requirement is met.

+(vii) Vehicular and pedestrian access points and throughways.
 Existing access points and throughways are defined in Section II, beginning on page 33 and including Figure II-Q. A description of vehicular and pedestrian circulation at full build out is provided in Chapter III beginning on page 68.
-This requirement is met. - (viii) Parking number of stalls, type (surface or garage), location.
-A description of parking solutions and phasing is included in the narrative on pages 63-67, including Figure III-II.
-This requirement is met. - (ix) Lighting standards to limit impact to off-site areas.
+This requirement is met.

+(viii) Parking - number of stalls, type (surface or garage), location.
+A description of parking solutions and phasing is included in the narrative on pages 63-67, including Figure III-I. This requirement is met.

+(ix) Lighting standards to limit impact to off-site areas.
 MGSH is committed to developing a detailed lighting plan that will minimize off-site impacts through careful selection of lighting fixtures, and sensitive placement, intensity and orientation.
 This topic will continue to be studied in conjunction with the ongoing EIS process.
-This requirement has been met. - (x) An overall signage plan and design standards to be applied within the master plan area.
+This requirement has been met.

+(x) An overall signage plan and design standards to be applied within the master plan area.
 Signs shall be of a consistent design and sized and located to minimize potentially adverse aesthetic and lighting impacts on adjacent areas.
 As the primary access points to the hospital campus are not heavily impacted through buildout of this Master Plan, comprehensive signage program modifications are not likely.
 In many cases, existing signage will remain in its current state, but may be altered for content.
 Depending on final siting of the proposed medical office buildings and parking structures, and determination of the potential 7th Street extension, additional signage could be needed along 15th Ave.
 SE and would be designed in accordance with MultiCare signage standards and permitted accordingly.
 The existing signage on campus is of a consistent design and sizing convention in accordance with MultiCare signage standards, and all new signage will meet these same standards.
-The signage program is addressed in Section III of this document, and a conceptual plan is shown in Figure III-N. This requirement is met.
+The signage program is addressed in Section III of this document, and a conceptual plan is shown in Figure III-N. This requirement is met. (d) A transportation management program in which a performance standard is designated and features to attain this standard are established.
+Program features may include special site design features; annual promotion events; contracted parking enforcement; shuttle services for employees, etc. Chapter III of this document addresses current and future transportation management program(s) at MGSH.
+In addition, a full transportation analysis and transportation management plan will be developed as part of the EIS process.
+This requirement is met.